John Hume: Death and tributes

 In 2015, Hume was diagnosed with Alzheimer's disease, of which he had first displayed symptoms in the late 1990s.
 Hume died in the early hours of 3 August 2020 at a nursing home in Derry, at the age of 83.

 On his death, former Labour leader and prime minister Tony Blair said: "John Hume was a political titan; a visionary who refused to believe the future had to be the same as the past."
 The Dalai Lama said on Twitter: "John Hume's deep conviction in the power of dialogue and negotiations to resolve conflict was unwavering...
 It was his leadership and his faith in the power of negotiations that enabled the 1998 Good Friday Agreement to be reached.
 His steady persistence set an example for us all to follow."

 Following the Good Friday Agreement, Hume's former Unionist ministerial colleague, Basil McIvor, allowed that Hume had been "a force in compelling Unionists, and rightly so, to engage in dialogue with their arch enemy, Sinn Féin".
 Hume's deputy, and successor as SDLP party leader, Seamus Mallon suggested that this was at the cost of "almost validating" what the PIRA had done over the past 30 years.
 But Hume, in Mallon's view, had been "no fool".
 If he allowed himself to be played by Gerry Adams and the Provisional movement to gain respectability, it had been in the conviction that "if it saved a single life" any sacrifice made by his own party was worth it.

+Legacy

 John and Pat Hume Foundation

 Following the death of Pat Hume in September 2020, a John and Pat Hume Foundation for Peace and Reconciliation was launched by members of the Hume family, civil rights campaigners and former political colleagues.
 Prominent among the patrons were President Clinton's peace envoy, former US Senator George Mitchell, former Irish President Mary McAleese and Martin Luther King III, the son of the murdered U.S. civil rights leader.
 Current board members include former SDLP leader Mark Durkan, former Ulster Unionist leader Mike Nesbitt, and Sara Canning, the partner of murdered journalist Lyra McKee.
 It describes its mission as supporting and inspiring "leadership for peaceful change", recognising that "the most effective change-makers are often Quiet Leaders – those who may not have an official role in their local power structure".

+John Hume Peace Prize

+Marking its Presidency of the European Council In 2026, the Irish government established an annual John Hume Peace Prize award to be given to a "European who has contributed to the values which John advocated for and to the further development of our union".
+In making the announcement to the European Parliament, the Taoiseach, Micheál Martin, described Hume as "one of the most distinguished former MEPs and unquestionably one of the greatest figures in modern Irish history".